 Environmental issues are best handled with the participation of all concerned citizens at the relevant level.
-At the national level, each individual shall have appropriate access to information concerning authorities. information on hazardous materials and activities in their communities, and the opportunity to participate in decision making processes.
+At the national level, each individual shall have appropriate access to information concerning the environment that is held by public authorities, including information on hazardous materials and activities in their communities, and the opportunity to participate in decision-making processes.
 States shall facilitate and encourage public awareness and participation by making information widely available.
-Effective access to judicial and administrative proceedings, including redress and remedy, shall be provided.
+Effective access to judicial administrative and proceedings, including redress and remedy, shall be provided.

 States shall enact effective environmental legislation.
-Environmental standards. management objectives and priorities should reflect environmental and developmental context to which they apply.
-Standards applied by countries may be inappropriate and of unwarranted economic and social cost to other countries, in particular developing countries.
+Environmental standards. management objectives and priorities should reflect the environmental and developmental context to which they apply.
+Standards applied by some countries may be inappropriate and of unwarranted economic and social cost to other countries, particular developing countries.